UdK-VPT/BuildingSystems/docs/source/simpleBuildingModel.rst

    This component is able to calculate the thermal energy balance of a one-zone thermal building model.
    It is suited to our first example, because a simulation analysis can be carried out after defining only a few parameters.

 #.
-Drag and drop an ambient model *BuildingsSystems.Buildings.Ambient* from the package browser onto the grid.
+Drag and drop an ambient model *BuildingsSystems.Buildings.Ambience* from the package browser onto the grid.
 Double-click on the model, and
    choose the climate data for *Germany_Berlin_Meteonorm_NetCDF* from the drop-down menu in the parameter *weatherDataFile*.
 Now, pre-calculated hourly weather data for Berlin provided by Meteonorm (http://www.meteonorm.com/en/) will be used to support the building model with ambient values for air temperature, moisture, direct and diffuse radiation, wind speed and wind direction.

-6. Connect the blue connectors *ambient.toAirPorts* and *building.toAmbientAirPorts*
+6. Connect the blue connectors *ambience.toAirPorts* and *building.toAmbienceAirPorts*
    of the two models.
 Click on OK in the window that opens to connect all ports of the selected type.
 Now the climate boundary conditions which are caused by the ambient air of the building will be considered (convective heat transfer and optionally also the moisture transport).